torisan-unya/AI-Novel-Prompt-Hybrid/academic-paper/02_extended-framework-validation.md

 ## Abstract

 Building upon our theoretical foundation established in 2025, this document presents a simulated extension and hypothetical validation of a framework for Human-AI Collaborative Intelligence.
 Through an illustrative 12-month scenario involving 240 hypothetical participants across four distinct domains, we demonstrate potential efficacy of our Extended Collaborative Intelligence Index (X-CII) and provide proposed protocols for organizational simulation.
-Our simulated findings suggest potential improvements in collaborative outcomes, with illustrative X-CII scores reaching up to 189% of baseline human performance, while assuming 99.2% accuracy in AI hallucination detection.
+Our simulated findings suggest potential improvements in collaborative outcomes, with illustrative X-CII scores reaching up to 200% of baseline human performance, while assuming 88-94% accuracy in AI hallucination detection based on state-of-the-art methods (e.g., RAG and multi-LLM consensus, per "Medical Hallucination in Foundation Models", medRxiv 2025).
 This work bridges theoretical frameworks with simulated real-world application, offering conceptual insights for future hypothesis testing in human-AI collaboration.

 ---